varshiniramanathan/3D-genome-analysis-tutorials/stats_n_vis.md

 title: "Understanding your dataset + visualization"
 ---

-# 1. Understanding your dataset + Hi-Glass visualization

 ## Understanding your dataset: read depth, informative reads, and resolution

-# A brief summary of Micro-C processing and outputs
+### A brief summary of Micro-C processing and outputs

 First, I will give a broad overview of how the data was processed, since it's easy to run a pipeline without understanding what went into it.
 In our pipeline (Resources:pipeline for Micro-C and RCMC), we use a standard sequencing aligner (bwa-mem2) with some extra flags to account for differences between typical paired-end libraries and Micro-C libraries.
 Then, we use pairtools to find read pairs where both ends aligned properly and where the read is unique.
 Finally, we store these uniquely mapped pairs in a .cool file, which allows us to store and access data efficiently.